Distributed Table Engine

 rand() for random distribution of data, or

 A simple remainder from the division is a limited solution for sharding and isn’t always appropriate.
 It works for medium and large volumes of data (dozens of servers), but not for very large volumes of data (hundreds of servers or more).
-In the latter case, use the sharding scheme required by the subject area, rather than using entries in Distributed tables.
+In the latter case, use the sharding scheme required by the subject area rather than using entries in

 You should be concerned about the sharding scheme in the following cases:

-Data is written asynchronously.
+Data is written in background.
 When inserted in the table, the data block is just written to the local file system.
 The data is sent to the remote servers in the background as soon as possible.
-The periodicity for sending data is managed by the distributed_directory_monitor_sleep_time_ms and distributed_directory_monitor_max_sleep_time_ms settings.
+The periodicity for sending data is managed by the distributed_background_insert_sleep_time_ms and distributed_background_insert_max_sleep_time_ms settings.
 The

 /var/lib/clickhouse/data/database/table/.
 The number of threads performing background tasks can be set by background_distributed_schedule_pool_size setting.